|

 - pin

-- When you pin a program to the Taskbar, its icon shows all the time.
+- To fix in place.
+When you pin a program to the Taskbar, its icon shows all the time.
 When

 you pin a document to a jump list,